jrief/django-formset/docs/source/selectize.rst

   :width: 760
   :alt: SelectizeMultiple widget

-By default a ``SelectizeMultiple`` widget accepts 5 different options.
-This limit can be adjusted by parametrizing it using ``max_items``.
-This number however shall not exceed more than say 15 items, otherwise the input field might become unmanageable.
-If you need a multiple select field able to accept dozens of items, consider to use the :ref:`dual-selector` widget.
+By default a ``SelectizeMultiple`` widget can accept up to 5 different options.
+This limit can be adjusted by increasing the argument of ``max_items``.
+This value however shall not exceed more than say 15 items, otherwise the input field might become unmanageable.
+If you need a multiple select field able to accept hundreds of items, consider using the :ref:`dual-selector` widget.

 Handling ForeignKey and ManyToManyField
 =======================================

-If we create a Form out of a Django Model, we explicitly have to tell it to either use the ``Selectize`` or the ``SelectizeMultiple`` widget.
+If we create a form out of a Django model, we explicitly have to tell it to either use the ``Selectize`` or the ``SelectizeMultiple`` widget.
 Say that we have an address model using a foreign key to existing cities